shikhar1987/Imperva-Terraform-Cloud-WAF/README.md

 1. Utilizing the csvdecode, it allows you to use a CSV file as an input for all the information instead of adding all that information manually in main.tf file.
 Have a look at **domain_information.csv** as an example.
 File name can be anything since you will input the file name during terraform apply.
 2. Automatically create a cert validation record in your route53 zone.
 3. Automatically create a CNAME record in your route53 zone pointing to Imperva CDN.
-In case you don't wish to do this during onboarding comment the resource "cname-record".  **This won't work until next update due to an open issue tracked in the link given below**
+In case you don't wish to do this during onboarding comment the resource "cname-record".  **This won't work until the next update due to an open issue tracked in the link given below**

 In addition to that you need to create a **secrets.tfvars** file with the following contents which again you need to input during terraform apply: